onap/doc/docs/guides/onap-developer/architecture/onap-architecture.rst

 The ONAP architecture consists of a design time and run time functions, as well as functions for managing ONAP itself.

-.. tip:: Use the interactive features of the below ONAP Architecture Overview.
+   Note: Use the interactive features of the below ONAP Architecture Overview.
    Hover with your mouse over an element in the figure for a short description.
    Click the element to get forwarded to a more detailed description.

 .. raw:: html
-   :file: media/onap-architecture-overview-r9-istanbul-interactive-path.svg
+   :file: media/onap-architecture-overview-r9-latest-interactive-path.svg

 **Figure 1: Interactive high-level view of the ONAP architecture with its microservices-based platform components.**